 Sign up for our newsletter to get updates on our events.

 This webinar is hosted by the Transportation Research and Education Center (TREC) at Portland State University.
-The research was funded by the Summit Foundation and the National Institute for Transportation and Communities (NITC), a program of TREC and one of five U.S. Department of Transportation national university transportation centers.
+The research was funded by the Summit Foundation and the National Institute for Transportation and Communities (NITC), a program of TREC and one of seven U.S. Department of Transportation national university transportation centers.
 The NITC program is a Portland State-led partnership with the University of Oregon, Oregon Institute of Technology, University of Utah and new partners University of Arizona and University of Texas at Arlington.
 We pursue our theme — improving mobility of people and goods to build strong communities — through research, education and technology transfer.